farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 * dynamic casts, and
 * reinterpret casts.

+Other properties:
-!
-C++ type casts are safer than c-style casts because they will return null or throw exception on error.
+* C++ type casts are safer than c-style casts because they will return null or throw exception on error.
+* C-style casts are unsafe.

 #### const_cast
 * const_cast can be used to pass const data to a function that doesn’t receive const.